- Teaches students:

-A native of North Dakota, Wes Webb is an actor, singer, writer, composer, and master teacher living in San Antonio.
-Wes has been a faculty member at Brooklyn Prospect Charter School where he taught musical theatre.
-From 2005-2016, he served at Artistic Director of Youth Pride Chorus, a group that harnesses the power of the performing arts to galvanize the voices of lesbian, gay, bisexual, transgender, and straight youth as agents of change.
-Wes has also taught writing on faculty at New York University, worked as a classroom music teacher and teaching artist in several public schools, and currently holds a position as faculty lecturer in clinical teaching at The University of Texas at San Antonio.
-He holds a Bachelor of Music degree from the University of Minnesota in Minneapolis as well as an M. F. A. from NYU's Graduate Musical Theatre Writing Program.
+A native of North Dakota, Wes Webb is an actor, singer, writer, composer, and master teacher living in Minneapolis.
+Wes has held positions at Brooklyn Prospect Charter School where he taught musical theatre to middle and high school students, at New York University as a faculty writing instructor, and The University of Texas at San Antonio as a lecturer in clinical teaching.
+From 2005-2016, he served as Artistic Director of Youth Pride Chorus, a group that harnesses the power of the performing arts to galvanize the voices of lesbian, gay, bisexual, transgender, and straight youth as agents of change.
+For eight years, he worked as Education Director at National Dance Institute, an organization that brings dance classes to thousands of students in New York City schools.
+Wes holds a Bachelor of Music degree from the University of Minnesota, Twin Cities as well as an M. F. A. from NYU's Graduate Musical Theatre Writing Program.+ Read More